CoderMohitSinha/KBS-Project/README.md

 https://console.cloud.google.com/marketplace/details/epa/historical-air-quality?filter=solution-type:dataset&q=air&id=198c2178-3986-4182-a7c7-4c9ae81dfc5d

-      a)  preprocessing that may be necessary (careful here) Most of the data is almost cleaned as it is almost clean as we are using data from google
+      a)  preprocessing that may be necessary (careful here) Most of the data is almost cleaned as it is almost clean as we are using data from google public datasets

-      b)  size of data - data must be “big” data (millions of records) Its a Big data
+      b)  size of data - data must be “big” data (millions of records) Its a Big data from google public datasets

       c)  tentative plan for analysis on GCP